Download the Geriatrics 2021 virtual brochure

 - Share acquired practical knowledge with colleagues within and across sectors and settings.

-This one-credit-per-hour Group Learning program meets the certification criteria of The College of Family Physicians of Canada and has been certified by McMaster University, Continuing Health Sciences Education Program for up to 5.25 Mainpro+ credits.
+This Group Learning program meets the certification criteria of The College of Family Physicians of Canada and has been certified by McMaster University, Continuing Professional Development Office for up to 5.25 Mainpro+ credits.

-This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada and approved by McMaster University, Continuing Health Sciences Education Program.
-You may claim a maximum of 5.25 hours (credits are automatically calculated).
+This activity is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada and approved by McMaster University, Continuing Professional Development Office for up to 5.25 MOC Section 1 credits.

-Through an agreement between The Royal College of Physicians and Surgeons of Canada and The American Medical Association, physicians may convert Royal College MOC credits to AMA PRA Category 1 Credits™.
-Information on the process to convert Royal College MOC credit to AMA credit can be found at: ama-assn.org/go/internationalcme.
+The American Medical Association: Through an agreement between The Royal College of Physicians and Surgeons of Canada and The American Medical Association, Physicians may convert Royal College MOC credits to AMA PRA Category 1 Credits™.
+Information on the process to convert Royal College MOC credit to AMA credit can be found at: www.ama-assn.org/go/internationalcme

 Each healthcare provider should claim only those hours of credit that he/she actually spent in the educational activity.